 Philanthropy is not immune to trends.
-With its even greater number of stakeholders, corporate social responsibility and philanthropy changes with the times as well.
+With its even greater number of stakeholders, corporate social responsibility (CSR) and philanthropy changes with the times as well.
 With a new year and a new decade approaching, it’s important to take the time to ask ourselves how we can serve our communities with more impact and awareness.
-Here are five trends I see at the forefront of CSR and corporate philanthropy in 2020 and beyond.
+Here are five CSR and corporate philanthropy trends I see at the forefront of 2020 and beyond.

 #1 Increased focus on Environmental, Social, and Governance.